En Español

 Saba Grocers Initiative

-Support to for community-led communications planning that amplifies our model of an independent BIPOC grocer-led collective, shifts narratives about corner store owners and shoppers, and helps bring healthy foods to corner stores.
+Saba Grocers Initiative’s mission is to serves as a conduit for communities to get healthy food, provide information that promotes health and well-being, and for facilitating community empowerment.
+Wildseeds Grant funds support community-led communications planning that amplifies their model of an independent BIPOC grocer-led collective, shifts narratives about corner store owners and shoppers, and helps bring healthy foods to corner stores.

 Lewiston, ME